 “[A] person is guilty of a crime of the fourth degree if that person purposely or knowingly violates any provision in an order entered under the provisions of the [PDVA] or an order entered under the provisions of a substantially similar statute under the laws of another state . . . when the conduct which constitutes the violation could also constitute a crime or a disorderly persons offense. . . .
 In all other cases a person is guilty of a disorderly persons offense if that person purposely or knowingly violates an order entered under the provisions of the [PDVA or] a substantially similar statute.”

 In New Jersey, fourth degree indictable offenses carry penalties of up to 18 months of imprisonment and a $10,000 fine.
 If your violation is charged as a disorderly persons offense, you can face up to six months of jail time and a $1,000 fine.
 In either case, due to the potential for severe criminal and non-criminal consequences, it is critical that you seek representation from an experienced domestic violence lawyer immediately.

-Speak With a Hackensack Domestic Violence Attorney for Free
+Speak With a New Jersey Domestic Violence Attorney for Free

-If you are facing a domestic violence restraining order, Hackensack domestic violence attorney Scott Gorman can help.
-Scott is an aggressive criminal defense lawyer who has represented hundreds of clients throughout New Jersey.
+If you are facing a domestic violence restraining order, domestic violence attorney Scott Gorman can help.
+Scott is an aggressive criminal defense lawyer who has represented hundreds of clients throughout New Jersey at our Essex County and Morristown office locations.
 To schedule a free and confidential consultation at The Gorman Law Firm, please call (201) 489-9199 or contact us online now.